amazingrando/questsrd/src/markdown/2-characterCreation.md

 <span class="keywords">magic flask</span>.
 A magic flask that automatically replenishes itself with a spirit of your choice.
 (Choose once.)

-<span class="keywords">magic candle.
+<span class="keywords">magic candle</span>.
 A powerful candle that can light itself and snuff itself out on its owner's command.
 It drips wax but never seems to lose any.

 <span class="keywords">kiln gauze</span>.
 A container of magic gauze that can be used to repair broken metal weapons like swords.
 When the gauze is wrapped around a severed weapon, it welds the weapon back together in a flash.
 There is enough gauze in each container to repair one weapon.